a5reyes/Klarity-v.CS50x/README.md

-# Klarity - a fitness planning app
+# Klarity - CS50x Version - a fitness planning app
 #### Video Demo: https://youtu.be/OH7pMVVFAUU
 #### Description:
 Klarity v1.0 is a fitness planning app that can help you unlock your full potential by helping you stay on track with personalized workouts, smart planning tools, and goal-focused guidance whether you are just starting out or leveling up your fitness journey.
 Klarity is a Python-based application and uses Flask, HTML, Javascript, CSS and SQL to make the perfect fitness app for you.